carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ### Bias in dataset collection and construction

 The manner in which data is typically sourced for training sets at the outset will have important implications on the model output.
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in sourcing access to large quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
 This approach can lead to....

->## Challenge:
->
->Look at an example table of data and think about what implicit information may be in it.
-What sorts of data contained within it could lead to bias issues?
-What types of bias issues? [will include answers]
->
-{: .challenge}

 Bias can also crop up in annotations made by humans either consciously or unconsciously.